sansliv08/nasa-apod/README.md

-# nasa-apod
+# NASA APOD
-This project is based on HTML, CSS and Javascript.
-It allows:
+NASA APOD allows:
  - Feth the data in JSON format from the NASA API https://api.nasa.gov/.
  - Insert into the DOM on initial loading.
  - Add item to your favorites list.